Ziwi01/proveasio/README.md

 You can also granulize this on per-component basis - see `ansible/roles/config/vars/main.yml` for reference.

-Additionally, configs for below apps will be updated (disable overwrite in `ansible/vars/overrides.yml` if needed)
+Additionally, configs for below apps will be updated:

 - thefuck (`~/.config/thefuck/settings.py`)
 - LazyGIT (`~/.config/lazygit/config.yml`)